dxh73/NHS-Patient/pages/design/identifier.md

 ### Element Usage ###

+Care Connect uses the Patient.Identifier element and creates two independent sliced elements that can capture a patients identifier as either a national identifier (NHS Number) or an alternative local identifier.

+### NHS Number Identifier ###

 |Type|name|Data Type|Description|
 | ------------- | ------------- | ------------- | ------------- |
 | Slice| identifier| Identifier | A unique national and/or local identifier for a patient |